Ham Workbench

 Ham Electronics Work Bench

-If you are starting out as a new Ham or electronics hobbyist, you will soon find a need for having your own workbench.
+If you are starting out as a new Ham or electronics hobbyist, you will soon find a need for having your own workbench stocked with special tools and equipment.
 The ultimate electronics workbench is different for each person and changes as personal knowledge and interests evolve and as technology changes.
-Some people have two or three 'electronic' workbenchs - RF bench/AF bench/Computer bench/soldering bench, etc. The choices and decisions of precisely which tools and equipment you need to have available are not usually easily resolved when you are starting.
+Some people have two or three 'electronic' work benches - RF bench/AF bench/Computer bench/soldering bench, metal working, computer area, etc., etc. The choices and decisions of precisely which tools and equipment you need to have available are not usually easily resolved.
+Choices seem difficult but even more so when you are just starting.
 The location where the bench will reside, the actual physical size, where the technical support information will be located (you will collect a lot of information), and how much 'extra equipment'/'parts storage' will be required are all factors to be considered and will impact your other tool choices.
 As your interests grow, perhaps adding 'more benches' will be a decision you will face.
-As we stated, many have a basic work bench, a ham/radio work bench and a computer/micro-controller bench.
-Each bench with it's own set of requirements and instrumentation / tool requirements.
+Equipment additions are balanced with your work effort and finances.
+As we stated, many people have a basic work bench and a ham/radio work bench and perhaps a computer/micro-controller bench.
+Each bench designed with it's own set of requirements and instrumentation / tool requirements.
+Only you can decide what is required and desirable to meet your demands.

 SAFETY must ALWAYS be your very first and most important consideration on or around your workbench (and the hobby in all aspects).
-Make your bench as safe as possible.
-All work benches have electrical power involved in some manner.
+Make your bench as safe as humanly possible.
+All working benches have electrical power involved in some manner.
 Include a single power emergency 'kill switch' into each of your bench design(s) and setup.
-Grounds, isolation and emergency shutoff are required areas to focus on.
+Grounds, isolation and emergency shutoff are a required area to focus on.
 Please, please make sure your entire bench area has Ground Fault Interruption [GFI] supplied power.
 "Electrical Isolated" power for all equipment being worked on is a major consideration.
-Improper consideration on grounds can KILL you.
+Improper consideration on grounds can KILL you, as well as kill your equipment.
 Think and act accordingly!
 Various pieces equipment are all potential electrical shock hazards.
 Include the "workbench lighting" in your safety list.
 You need to be able to see where you are going to make a connection(s) and touch things., if you are touching a piece of equipment and touch a lighting component (switch or fixture), what is the possible result?
 What equipment failures can be tolerated?
 The testing equipment and any 'units under test' require your considerations (with added failure modes).
 Insure proper fusing in all power circuits.
+An 'unintended ground' can be a killer.
 A good article can be found in the March, 2019 QST magazine on page 36. if you are a member of the ARRL you can find an electronic copy of the article on the ARRL web site.
 PLEASE in all cases give some careful thoughts to your work bench power!
 Ground paths and shock hazards are 'sneaky' safety areas to be around... plan accordingly.
-Then re-do the thinking with a 'failed' piece of equipment - say a bad capacitor (short or open) in one of your pieces of gear (an instrument or unit under test or both)... are you still safe?
-If the answer is not 'Yes' then go think more BEFORE turning on any power.
+Then re-do the thinking with a 'failed' piece of equipment - say a bad capacitor (short or open) in one of your pieces of gear (an instrument or unit under test and/or test equipment or both)... are you still safe?
+If the answer is not 'Yes' then go think more BEFORE making connections or turning on any power.

 A details list for you to consider {topics vary}: